juaolobo/liked_to_public/README.md

 Using requests and Spotify's web API.

-Documentation for creating an APP on Spotify developer platform and obtaining CLIENT_ID and CLIENT_SECRET can be found [here](https://developer.spotify.com/documentation/general/guides/authorization/app-settings/).
+Documentation for creating an APP on Spotify developer's platform and obtaining CLIENT_ID and CLIENT_SECRET can be found [here](https://developer.spotify.com/documentation/general/guides/authorization/app-settings/).